 )

-- Cache invalidation is by content hash.
-Any change to the cached prefix invalidates the cache.
-This is why agent system prompts that change frequently see lower cache hit rates — version-control the system prompt and treat changes as a deliberate event.
+Two operational notes.
+The cache TTL is bounded — five minutes by default, with longer-lived options configurable per region.
+High-volume workloads keep the cache warm naturally; low-volume workloads see frequent misses and lower hit rates.
+And cache invalidation is by content hash — any change to the cached prefix invalidates the cache.
+That is why agent system prompts that change frequently see lower hit rates.
+Version-control the system prompt and treat changes as deliberate events, not casual edits.

-For workloads where latency doesn't matter (overnight batch processing, large-corpus enrichment, scheduled analytics), Bedrock Batch Inference prices the same calls at roughly 50% of the on-demand rate.
-The trade-off: response latency is hours-to-days instead of seconds.
+For workloads where latency does not matter — overnight batch processing, large-corpus enrichment, scheduled analytics — Bedrock Batch Inference prices the same calls at roughly half the on-demand rate.
+The trade is patience: response latency is hours-to-days instead of seconds.

-Batch inference is dispatched via S3 input/output, with the input being a JSONL file of prompts and the output being a JSONL file of completions.
-The integration with Step Functions (Part 5) is clean — a batch job is a single state in the workflow with a poll-and-wait pattern.
+Batch inference is dispatched via S3 — a JSONL file of prompts in, a JSONL file of completions out.
+The integration with Step Functions (Part 5) is clean: a batch job is a single state with a poll-and-wait pattern.
+The cost saving is roughly 50 percent on the model calls themselves.
+For batch-eligible workloads, it is immediate and structural — the kind of discount that arrives just for using the right pipe.

-On-demand pricing is the default — you pay per token, no commitment, scales with demand.
+On-demand pricing is the default — pay per token, no commitment, scales with demand.
 Provisioned throughput reserves capacity for a model: you pay a fixed hourly rate for guaranteed throughput, regardless of usage.
+It is the difference between hailing a taxi each time and hiring a driver for the month.

 The break-even decision tree: